MA vs Independent Providers

 Is provided tools/cleaning supplies.
 Receives direction from the company.

 Why should this matter to you?

 - Receives direction from the company-Contractors cannot legally be instructed or disciplined in their jobs.
-We have ongoing meetings, training, huddles and parties with our employees like a good team should.
-When something is being done right, we give a high 5, a pat on the back and other fun rewards.
-When something is done wrong, we correct and restrategize.
+We have ongoing meetings, training, huddles, and parties with our employees like a good team should.
+When something is being done right, we give a high five, a pat on the back, and other fun rewards.
+When something is done wrong, we correct and re-strategize.
 Having employees rather than contractors allows us to develop our team members’ strengths.